Visual Techniques: A Spectacular Way to Make Reality Brighter

 But isn’t this a spectator’s deception?

 But now we are talking about giving the image only those features that make it closer to art.
-What can visualizers use and what techniques do they use to achieve this?
+What can visualizers use, and what techniques do they use to achieve this?

 Selection of foreshortening

 If you have been photographed at least once in your life, you know how important the angle from which you are photographed is.
-Poorly chosen shooting angle can be a nuisance and ruin the best moment.
+Poorly chosen shooting perfect angles can be a nuisance and ruin the best moment.
 In contrast, the good location of the camera can significantly improve the perception of the object.
 That is why 3D visualizers are looking for interesting perspectives to make the interior or exterior of the building look its best.
-Trying different combinations sometimes it is possible to find quite unexpected but effective solutions.
+Trying different combinations, sometimes it is possible to find quite unexpected but effective solutions.
 And the experience of 3D artists suggests how to do it optimally.

 A small change in the angle of inclination, slightly lowered or, conversely, raised camera – and the same building is already playing with new colors.